 The Company owns approximately 144 design and utility patents on the overall design of some of its products.
 The Company acquired patents and copyrights as part of the Hoffritz, Roshco, Kamenstein, :USE, Excel, Pfaltzgraff and Salton acquisitions.
 The Company believes that the expiration of any of its patents would not have a material adverse effect on the Company's business.
 In addition, the Company owns or has rights to approximately 138 trademarks and trade names.
 The Company considers these trademarks significant to its competitive position.

-Some of these trademarks are registered in the United States and others have become distinctive marks as to which the Company's trademarks, refer to "Overview".
+Some of these trademarks are registered in the United States and others have become distinctive marks as to which the Company has acquired common law rights.
+For a more detailed discussion of the Company's trademarks, refer to "Overview".